QuentinCG/QAzureStorageRestApi/README.md

   QNetworkReply* deleteFileReply = azure->deleteFile(containerName, fileName);
   // You can connect to the reply to be sure it is deleted sucessfully

-  // --- GENERATE URL TO PROVIDE TO USER (SAS CREDENTIALS TO PROVIDE) --- qDebug() << "URL to provide to user to download file if public access to this file: '" +
+  // --- GENERATE URL TO PROVIDE TO USER (SAS TOKEN TO PROVIDE, CHECK ANNEX OF README FOR PROCEDURE) --- qDebug() << "URL to provide to user to download file if SAS token provided with read access to container: '" +
               azure->generateUrl(containerName, fileName, "sv=2022-11-02&sr=b&sig=.......") +
               "'";

   // Keep the app running until you treated all your signal/slots return a.exec();
 }
 ```

 Full example here: [https://github.com/QuentinCG/QAzureStorageRestApi/blob/master/example/main.cpp](https://github.com/QuentinCG/QAzureStorageRestApi/blob/master/example/main.cpp)